Discover seven fascinating things about Masjid Al-Aqsa you probably didn’t know—a place of immense religious significance for many.

 The Dome of the Rock, an iconic structure within the complex of Masjid Al Aqsa, had an exciting evolution in its construction.
 Initially, it was built using wood, adorned with lead or brass, and then covered with ceramic.

-Later during the Ottoman Era, under the command of Sultan Suleiman the Magnificent, a distinctive golden layer was added to the top of the Dome, and Ottoman tiles were placed around the building by his order, giving the Dome the appearance we see today.
+Later, during the Ottoman Era, Sultan Suleiman the Magnificent ordered the addition of a distinctive golden layer to the top of the Dome and the placement of Ottoman tiles around the building, giving the Dome its current appearance.

 The Legendary Minbar of Masjid Al Aqsa